benjystanton/interaction-design-training/README.md

 - **Sitting at the computer**
 Much of your time will be spent sitting at the computer, designing things.
 Don’t forget to walk around and talk to your team!
 - **Meetings**
 There are lots of meetings.
 Attend as many as you can, this is where decisions are made.
-Although time consuming and often boring, on of the strengths of agile is the shared understanding between the team.
+Although time consuming and often boring, one of the strengths of agile is the shared understanding between the team.
 The more you hear, the greater the understanding you will have.
 - **Workshops**
 Workshops are like meetings, but you actually get stuff done.
 Bring post-its and use whiteboards to analyse research and come up with design ideas.
 - **Daily stand-up**